vicelversa/AutomatedSeedboxSync/README.md

 The copy function is a limitation and will leave you with multiple copies of files in your LFTP transfer directories.
 You must also setup a cleanup post processing script to clean up those directories after successful import from sonarr/radarr.

-See example sonar and radarr cleanup scripts
+See the sonar and radarr cleanup scripts.